-Volunteers read with small groups of children in kindergarten and first grade.
+Volunteers read with small groups of children at BPN Children's Academy.
 Students learn the importance of reading as they open their imaginations to new worlds through discussions with volunteers about the books they’re reading.

 “Having the volunteers come and read to our kids in Reading Superheroes sends many important messages.
 Sharing stories promotes literacy in a natural and informal way and is a bonding activity.
 Our students hear another reading voice and get exposure to vocabulary and new books.
 The volunteers also model the spirit of sharing by becoming a part of their weekly routine.”– Steven Koch, Westminster Community Charter School Teacher

 “Reading Superheroes is such a meaningful addition to the week for our school’s youngest students.
 When they see volunteers, who are not teachers, coming to our school just to read, the message is clear!
 Reading and listening to books is important!”– Sarah McBride, Westminster Community Charter School Teacher